My Energy Toolkit

-The Environmental Protection Agency (EPA) created a free online tool, Energy Star Portfolio Manager that helps you measure and track energy consumption across your entire portfolio of buildings.
-You'll then be able to make informed energy efficiency decisions.
+The Environmental Protection Agency (EPA) created a free online tool to help you measure and track energy consumption across your entire portfolio of buildings.
+To get started:

-- Go to Portfolio Manager and create an account
+- Find Portfolio Manager on the Energy Star website and create an account.

-Then you can review your energy data and set goals
+- Review your energy data and set goals.

 - No active residential utility accounts, and more than 50,000 sq. ft. gross floor area